How to accept payments when you're a mobile business

 It makes good business sense to make payment as easy as possible for your customers, and to consider their needs and habits when seeking a mobile payment solution.
 We hope you have found this article useful.

-2. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, by clicking the above links; and consider if the product is right for you.
+1. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, business savings accounts, foreign currency accounts and online banking, by clicking the above links and consider if the product is right for you.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.